 Financial Innovation, Market Participation and Asset Prices

-This paper investigates the pricing effects of financial innovation in an economy with endogenous participation and heterogeneous income risks.
-The introduction of non-redundant assets endogenously modifies the participation set, reduces the covariance between dividends and participants' consumption and thus leads to lower risk premia.
-In multisector economies, financial innovation spreads across markets through the diversified portfolio of new entrants, and has rich effects on the cross-section of expected returns.
-The price changes can also lead some investors to leave the markets and give rise to non-degenerate forms of participation turnover.
-The model is consistent with several features of financial markets over the past few decades: substantial innovation; higher participation; significant turnover in investor composition; improved risk management practices; a slight increase in interest rates; and a reduction in risk premia.
+This paper theoretically investigates the pricing effects of financial innovation in an economy with endogenous participation and heterogeneous income risks.
+The introduction of non-redundant assets can endogenously modify the participation set, reduce the covariance between dividends and participants consumption and thus lead to lower risk premia.
+This mechanism is demonstrated in a tractable exchange economy with a finite number of macroeconomic factors.
+Agents can freely borrow and lend, but must pay a fixed entry cost to invest in risky assets.
+Security prices and the participation structure are jointly determined in equilibrium.
+The model is consistent with several features of financial markets over the past few decades: substantial financial innovation; a sharp increase in investor participation; improved risk management practices; a slight increase in interest rates; and a reduction in risk premia.

 Suggested Citation: Suggested Citation